Design spells destiny.

 —William Blake, Augeries of Innocence (c.
 1803)

 What exists beyond our mere shadows?
 How can we grasp our place in the continuum of history's unfolding triumphs and abominable tragedies?
-What does it mean to design and present answers?
-And how do we make our connections and commentaries matter?
+What does it mean to design and present new problems and answers?
+How can we be better stewards of our planet as designers and make our work more meaningful for the people and crises to come?

-These are some of the questions that challenge me and cut across my work and practice.
+These are some of the questions that challenge me and cut across my work and research.
 I call this site "A—B" because it's what I know.
-(I'm leaving "C—Z" to others.)
+(I am leaving "C—Z" to others.)
 This website houses some of my work and meditations on design and its correspondence with history, environment, consciousness and theory.

-I am a designer who runs a studio in Canada called Manoverboard whose focus is on helping organizations drive social change through human-centered design.
-Manoverboard is a Certified B Corporation.
+I am a designer who runs a studio in Canada called Manoverboard whose mission is to help organizations drive social change through design.
+Manoverboard is a Certified B Corporation and serves clients throughout the world.
 The whole shebang began in 2002 out of my Brooklyn apartment.

 What else?
 I cut my design teeth creating Barneys New York’s first e-commerce site.
 I hold a B.A. from Brown University and an M.F.A. from SUNY Albany.
 I received a Fulbright Fellowship and a NYFA Fellowship.
 I worked at The Rockefeller Foundation for a while.